alexios-voulimeneas/alexios-voulimeneas.github.io/index.md

 ## [](#header-2)News

+**July 2026:** This month ends strong with another paper rejection and one more proposal rejection.

 **July 2026:** "Good" news continue.
 We got a paper rejection (even though work is superb).
 Unfortunately, 2/3 reviews look completely llm generated, and of low scientific value.

 **April 2026:** Another month, another rejection, for a paper submission this time!